joe307bad/points/Native.Points/README.md

     - https://www.npmjs.com/package/react-navigation-transitions
 - [ ] Metrics/graphs for checkins
 - [ ] Delete your own checkin
-- [ ] Admin ability to delete checkins
-- [ ] Restrict some checkins to only allow one checkin per user
 - [ ] Checkin multiplier?
 - [ ] Push notifications (checkin approved, this user took the lead, etc.)
 - [ ] Limited time checkins (do this achievement in this time frame)